joakimk/devbox-tools/README.md

 It's recommended to combine this with a CI and/or staging environment that is more production-like to get the best experience and catch integration issues before they end up in production.

-For users of heroku this tool should work perfectly since the tool uses the same conventions where possible.
+For users of heroku this tool this tool should feel familiar as it uses similar conventions.

 ### Many projects in the same VM

 One of the main goals with this tool is to be able to develop many projects within the same VM.
 This might seem a bit counterintuitive given that vagrant is meant to make it easy to have one VM for each project.
 But what if you don't need that much isolation for every project?

-We've found this very useful at [auctionet](http://dev.auctionet.com/).
+We've found this feature very useful at [auctionet](http://dev.auctionet.com/).
 We reduced about 5 VMs down to one.
 Switching between projects is now much more conventient.

-### Semver
+### Reliability

 Having a stable development environment is just as important as having one with all the latest tools.
-This tool follows [semver](http://semver.org/) so you can know if a release breaks any of the APIs or merely just adds new features.
+This tool's versioning follows [semver](http://semver.org/) and is [well tested](test/integration/software_dependency_managment_test.rb).

 ### Plugins